WDI-HK-6/Class-Notes-And-Exercises/javascript.md

 # JavaScript

 JavaScript is a programming language that primarily does client-side functionality.
-Examples of front-end JS frameworks and libraries are *jQuery* and *AngularJS*.
+Examples of front-end JS libraries and frameworks are **jQuery** and **AngularJS**, respectively.

-JavaScript can also be used for the server-side. *NodeJS* is an example of a JS platform used for server-side functionality.
+JavaScript can also be used for the server-side. **NodeJS** is an example of a JS platform used for server-side functionality.

 ## Javascript Console